 Breathe into the heart of nature right here in the city.
 Ground and become present to the vibration of your being.
 Connect to the rhythm of the Earth and the cycles of the moon.
-Open to the depth of holding and our Earth Mother as your guide.
+Open to the depth of holding and Earth as your guide.

 “Joanna Macy writes that until we can grieve for our planet we cannot love it—grieving is a sign of spiritual health.
 But it is not enough to weep for our lost landscapes; we have to put our hands in the earth to make ourselves whole again.
 Even a wounded world is feeding us.
 Even a wounded world holds us, giving us moments of wonder and joy.
 I choose joy over despair.” - Robin Wall Kimmerer, Braiding Sweetgrass

-You are invited to join the 2017 Embodied Connections program.
+You are invited to join the 2019 Embodied Connections program.

-This transformative program offers an opportunity to experience yourself in relationship to community, the soil, the plants, the birds, the insects, the elements, the mycelium and receive the teachings that the natural world has to offer.
+This program offers an opportunity to experience yourself in relationship to community, the soil, the plants, the birds, the insects, the elements, the mycelium and receive the teachings that the natural world has to offer.

 Drop more deeply into your experience of your body in nature, relating to wellness in new ways.
 Receive and integrate wisdom through guided meditations, ritual and through aligning yourself with the rhythms of the Earth, cycles of the moon and stages in a growing season as metaphors for our lives.